-This scholarship is sponsored by PEO International and awarded each semester with a maximum possible award of $3,000!
+This scholarship is sponsored by PEO International and awarded each semester.

 In order to qualify for the scholarship, the student must meet the following criteria:

 - Must demonstrate financial need

 - Must show academic potential

 - Must be a Mitchell, Avery, or Yancey Resident

 - Must be enrolled in a certificate, diploma, or degree within the medical assisting or nursing program.

 **In addition to the above criteria, a student may be required to have a two-year minimum break in education (between high school and college or other).
 Students should still apply even if they do not have this break in education.**